Blog

 Table of Contents

 Don’t write like it’s 1856.
 During the Victorian Era, seventy-word sentences were common, but not anymore.
-In fact, today, overly long sentences are frowned upon.
-If you write for a general audience, avoid overly long sentences.
-Also avoid writing too many long sentences in a row.
+In today’s fast-paced world, overly long sentences are a credibility killer.
+They make your writing harder to follow, no matter how smart or experienced your reader is.

 The Problem